MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/allow-or-prevent-custom-script.md

     > [!NOTE]
     > Because self-service site creation points to your organization's root site collection by default, changing the Custom Script setting allows custom script on your organization's root site collection.
 For info about changing where sites are created, see [Manage site creation in SharePoint Online](manage-site-creation.md).

-6. Click **OK**.
+5. Select **OK**.
 It can take up to 24 hours for the change to take effect.

 ## To allow custom script on other SharePoint site collections
 <a name="__top"> </a>